Daryl Washington

-Daryl Lewis Washington (born October 9, 1986) is a former American football linebacker.
-He played college football for Texas Christian University (TCU), and was drafted by the Arizona Cardinals in the second round of the 2010 NFL Draft.
+Daryl Lewis Washington (born October 9, 1986) is an American former professional football player who was a linebacker for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the TCU Horned Frogs, and was selected by the Cardinals in the second round of the 2010 NFL draft.
 In May 2014, he was suspended indefinitely by the league for violating its substance abuse policies and was not reinstated until April 2017, where he was released by the Cardinals shortly after.

-High school career
+Early life

 Washington attended Irving High School in Irving, Texas.
 He was named all-district defensive player of the year after he totaled 168 tackles with four sacks as a senior.
 He was selected to play in the Texas-Oklahoma Oil Bowl All-Star Game.

 College career

 Washington attended Texas Christian University, where he played for the TCU Horned Frogs football team from 2006 to 2009.
 As a true freshman in 2006, he contributed at linebacker and on special teams.
 He recorded 16 tackles for the season (14 solo).
 In his sophomore year, he blocked a nation-best three punts, while also registering 32 tackles for the season (25 solo).

 Although still primarily a back-up and special teams player, Washington was TCU's fourth-leading tackler with 63 stops in 2008.
 He started the 2008 Poinsettia Bowl and posted six tackles and three pass breakups in TCU's victory over Boise State.
 He started at middle linebacker in 2009 and established himself as one of the leaders TCU's defense, which was one of the best in the nation.
 He was named one of 12 semifinalists for the 2009 Butkus Award.
 He earned first-team All-MWC and All-American selections.